RunestoneInteractive/overview/_sources/overview.rst

 **Check your understanding**

 .. mchoice:: question1_1

+    What programming language does this site help you to learn?

-   :answer_a: Python
+    -   Python

-   :answer_b: Java
-   :answer_c: C
-   :answer_d: ML
-   :correct: a
-   :feedback_a: Yes, Python is a great language to learn, whether you are a beginner or an experienced programmer.
+        +   Yes, Python is a great language to learn, whether you are a beginner or an experienced programmer.
+The correct answer is designated by using a plus sign before the answer.

+    -   Java

-   :feedback_b: Java is a good object oriented language but it has some details that make it hard for the beginner.
+        -   Java is a good object oriented language but it has some details that make it hard for the beginner.

+    -   C

-   :feedback_c: C is an imperative programming language that has been around for a long time, but it is not the one that we use.
+        -   C is an imperative programming language that has been around for a long time, but it is not the one that we use.

+    -   ML

-   :feedback_d: No, ML is a functional programming language.
+        -   No, ML is a functional programming language.
 You can use Python to write functional programs as well.

-   What programming language does this site help you to learn?

 .. reveal:: question1_1_src
    :showtitle: Show Source